-Establishing chain of custody when authenticating digital media evidence for use in the courtroom is extremely important.
+Establishing a chain of custody when authenticating digital media evidence for use in the courtroom is extremely important.
 The chain of custody must account for the seizure, storage, transfer and condition of the evidence.
 The chain of custody is absolutely necessary for admissible evidence in court.

 Importance to the expert

-My forensic software allows me to look at the metadata or digital information of an audio or video recording, but does not always allow me to understand how a recording was created.
+My forensic software allows me to look at the metadata or digital information of an audio or video recording but does not always allow me to understand how a recording was created.
 Just because the information is missing from the metadata does not mean that a recording has been compromised.
 This is why the chain of custody information is important to a forensic examiner.
 It helps show where the file came from, who created it, and the type of equipment that was used.
 That way, if I want to create an exemplar, I can get that equipment, create the exemplar and compare it to the evidence to confirm the file properties.

 Importance to the court

 When I testify in court with a piece of evidence, I am always prepared with the chain of custody.
 As I mentioned earlier, without a complete chain of custody, it can become very easy for the opposing attorney or prosecutor to challenge or dismiss the evidence presented.
-Having a complete chain of custody form, as well as any other accompanying forms and including any visual proof of retrieval, such as pictures or video, greatly helps prove the authenticity and admissibility of the evidence in the courtroom.
+Having a complete chain of custody form, as well as any other accompanying forms and including any visual proof of retrievals, such as pictures or video, greatly helps prove the authenticity and admissibility of the evidence in the courtroom.

 Recently, new ways of establishing a chain of custody have come about and are slowly becoming accepted in the legal community.
 Online services are now available for digital evidence that record the chain of custody and who has received the evidence.
-The evidence is stored in cloud space and eliminates the need for repeated transference of physical copies.
+The evidence is stored in cloud space and eliminates the need for the repeated transference of physical copies.
 It maintains standardized security procedures and is also useful as a backup storage space for surveillance cameras.

 Chain of custody is important to the court because if I find something wrong with the evidence during the authentication process, it allows me to go back and determine who was responsible for the evidence up until that point.